 *Please click HERE to read the important notification letter which discusses the program rate change beginning with meter reads after September 15, 2018.

 In early 2016, the Town of Rehoboth joined 22 other communities to launch a community electricity aggregation (CEA) program designed to provide residents and businesses with competitive choice, long-term price stability, and reduced electricity rates.
 Also known as municipal electricity aggregation, the program relies on bulk-purchasing methods that generate economies of scale, resulting in reduced electricity supply costs for participating National Grid account holders.

-The program has since renewed with Public Power, LLC and will run for 36 months beginning January 2018 through January 2021 at a rate of 10.122 cents/kWh.
-This compares favorably with National Grid’s Basic Service rate of 10.870 cents/kWh from May 1, 2018 to October 31, 2018.
-See rates below.
+The program has since renewed with Public Power, LLC and will run for 36 months beginning September 2018* through January 2021 at a rate of 10.430 cents/kWh.
+This compares favorably with National Grid’s Basic Service rate of

 Community Electricity Program (Supply Services Only)

 Rates apply to service beginning and ending on the days of the month that your meter is read in your service area.

 Residential and Small Commercial rates change every six months. *Large Commercial rates change every three months.

 Only the supply portion of your National Grid bill will be impacted.
 National Grid will continue to deliver your power as it has done in the past, but Public Power, LLC will be indicated as the supplier of record on the supply portion of your National Grid bill beginning in January 2018.
 There will be no change in the level of service you receive from National Grid as a result of participating in the Rehoboth program.

 - Lower electricity bills – National Grid Basic Service rates change every six months (every three for Industrial rate class) and may be below the program rate during any given six month period.
 Consequently, it is important to assess program savings as compared to National Grid rates over the duration of the contract term.